hamma212/habit-tracker/README.md

 ## External Dependencies

-**Document integrations with 3rd Party code or services here.
-Please do not document required libraries (e.g., Vue, Vuefire, Firebase).**

 * Bulma: CSS Framework used for majority of styling
 * Bootstrap: Used for side menu styling
 * Chart.js: Used for graphs on the habit page and user stats page

-**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

-...